ARMmbed/mbed-os-5-docs/docs/porting/target/cmake.md

 ### Vendor selection

 Vendor selection is handled in [`targets/CMakeLists.txt`](https://github.com/ARMmbed/mbed-os/blob/master/targets/CMakeLists.txt).
-The matching directory is added to directories to build. e.g
+A subdirectory is added to the build if one of the CMake targets it contains is referenced. e.g

 ```